 If required to prepare the relevant tax forms, the employer must maintain monthly records of its full-time employees (as defined in Code Section 4980H) and certain other information related to the health coverage provided to each full-time employee.
-Therefore, employers should consult with their tax advisors as soon as possible in order to prepare for these new tax reporting requirements and to avoid potential penalties under the Employer Shared Responsibility provisions.
+Therefore, employers should consult with their advisors as soon as possible in order to comply with these tax reporting requirements and to avoid potential penalties under the Employer Shared Responsibility provisions.